helium/HIP/00XX-deploy-eu868-region-plan-to-the-majority-of-africa.md

 Considering the pace of technological advancements, waiting for each country to independently establish its regulatory framework may hinder the growth of IoT in Africa.
 By proactively promoting a unified standard, Helium and its partners can influence the regulatory landscape while simultaneously supporting the growth of LoRaWAN across the continent.

-The LoRaWAN Alliance Regulatory and Regional Parameters Working Groups are supportive of efforts to speed up deployment and standardization of regional regulation in the Africa Region.

 **Waiting for the LoRaWAN Alliance to set the frequency**

 The approach is significantly different from the LoRa Alliance.
-The Alliance works with individual African countries on a case-by-case basis and has not contacted the ATU to discuss an overall harmonious Africa plan.
+The Alliance primarily works with individual African countries on a case-by-case basis and has not contacted the ATU to discuss an overall harmonious Africa plan.
 Progress has been slow, especially for the smaller countries and it could literally take a decade before all African countries have finalized regulations.
 The Helium plan is to drastically shorten that time with provisional approval by promoting a suggested regional plan rather than waiting to approve a regional plan for one country at a time.

-The LoRaWAN Alliance Regulatory and Regional Parameters Working Groups are supportive of our efforts to speed up deployment and standardization of regional regulation in the Africa Region.
+The LoRaWAN Alliance Regulatory and Regional Parameters Working Groups are supportive of our efforts to speed up deployment and standardization of regional regulation in the African region.

 ## Deployment Impact